“A brilliant broadcaster” … “a very effective communicator”

-More than 20 years’ experience in radio journalism (18 within the BBC), has seen me develop a presentation style that balances authority with warmth – I’m equally comfortable challenging politicians and chatting with Phone-In callers.
+Two decades of working in BBC radio journalism have seen me develop a presentation style that balances authority with warmth – I’m equally comfortable challenging politicians and chatting with Phone-In callers.

 Roles at BBC Radio Devon have included eight years presenting its flagship breakfast programmes – testing formats both technically and in terms of content.
 These shows require intense concentration; rock-steady journalistic judgement and an ability to connect (both with listeners and interviewees).
 Plus the knack of knowing when to challenge, and how hard.